Spire Global (OTCMKTS:SPIR) Releases FY 2022 Earnings Guidance

-Spire Global (OTCMKTS:SPIR – Get Rating) last posted its quarterly earnings results on Wednesday, May 11th.
-The technology company reported ($0.13) EPS for the quarter, topping analysts’ consensus estimates of ($0.14) by $0.01.
-The company had revenue of $18.07 million during the quarter, compared to the consensus estimate of $17.02 million.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Advisor Group Holdings Inc. boosted its stake in Spire Global by 127.1% in the first quarter.
+Advisor Group Holdings Inc. now owns 11,678 shares of the technology company’s stock valued at $25,000 after buying an additional 6,535 shares in the last quarter.
+Legal & General Group Plc acquired a new stake in Spire Global in the fourth quarter valued at about $30,000.
+JPMorgan Chase & Co. boosted its stake in Spire Global by 13,117.0% in the fourth quarter.
+JPMorgan Chase & Co. now owns 13,217 shares of the technology company’s stock valued at $45,000 after buying an additional 13,117 shares in the last quarter.
+Chicago Partners Investment Group LLC acquired a new stake in Spire Global in the first quarter valued at about $47,000.
+Finally, Cresset Asset Management LLC acquired a new stake in Spire Global in the first quarter valued at about $54,000.
+88.76% of the stock is currently owned by institutional investors.

-A number of institutional investors have recently added to or reduced their stakes in SPIR.
-Advisor Group Holdings Inc. grew its position in shares of Spire Global by 127.1% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 11,678 shares of the technology company’s stock valued at $25,000 after purchasing an additional 6,535 shares in the last quarter.
-Morgan Stanley purchased a new position in shares of Spire Global during the 3rd quarter valued at $100,000.
-BlackRock Inc. grew its position in shares of Spire Global by 2.9% during the 1st quarter.
-BlackRock Inc. now owns 316,265 shares of the technology company’s stock valued at $664,000 after purchasing an additional 8,773 shares in the last quarter.
-Legal & General Group Plc purchased a new position in shares of Spire Global during the 4th quarter valued at $30,000.
-Finally, Goldman Sachs Group Inc. grew its position in shares of Spire Global by 19.2% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 79,078 shares of the technology company’s stock valued at $166,000 after purchasing an additional 12,762 shares in the last quarter.
-Institutional investors and hedge funds own 88.76% of the company’s stock.
+Spire Global, Inc develops a hardware and intelligent analytics platform that tracks the oceans, skies, and weather.
+It serves maritime, weather, aviation, space services, earth intelligence, and federal industries.
+Spire Global, Inc has a strategic partnership with TAC Index Limited.
+Spire Global, Inc was formerly known as Nanosatisfi, Inc and changed its name to Spire Global, Inc in July 2014.

 See Also